-(1) &quot;Adjusted funds flow", "free cash flow" and "net debt" are capital management measures used by Paramount.
-These are not standardized measures and might not be comparable to similar measures presented by other issuers.
-See Note 18 of the audited consolidated financial statements of Paramount for the year ended December 31, 2022, which are available under the Corporation's profile on SEDAR at www.sedar.com, for additional information concerning these measures.
+(1) &quot;Net debt" is a capital management measure used by Paramount.
+This not a standardized measure and might not be comparable to similar measures presented by other issuers.
+See Note 18 of the audited consolidated financial statements of Paramount for the year ended December 31, 2023, which are available under the Corporation's profile on SEDAR+ at www.sedarplus.ca, for additional information concerning this measure.

-2022 Compensation Determinations
+2023 Compensation Determinations